-Our new Vermicompost is made from digested horse manure & apple peels to make a vermicompost that is nutritionally rich as well as thriving with microbial life.
+Our new Vermicompost is made from waste material from a chain of organic juice bars in the Netherlands, blended with coir and fed to worms to make a vermicompost that is nutritionally rich as well as thriving with microbial life.

 We have been looking for a suitable replacement for our previous worm worked compost and we are happy to have found something that can provide the quality and consistency we require.